CourtneyDM/bamazon/README.md

 Initialize your folder using _npm init_ and install the dependencies using _npm install_.
 Once completed, you will be ready to run any of the Bamazon javascript files using _node bamazonFileOfChoice.js_.

 * __For a list of Node applications used in the application see the _Resources_ section below__

+## Functionality

+### Customer Experience

+Upon launch, the _customer_ is greeted with a welcome message, as well as a table containing the items currently in the Bamazon inventory.
+The _customer_ is asked to input the Item ID of the product they would like to purchase.
+Once the product has been selected, the _customer_ is then asked to provide a number for the quantity they would like to purchase.
+Once the _customer_ has finished their inputs, a table appears containing the details of their order - Product Name, Quantity, Price.

+* __NOTE__: if the _customer's_ quantity cannot be fulfilled or an invalid ID was provided, a message will appear prompting the _customer_ to try their selection again.

 #### Copyright